 The most important decision to make before you deep fry is which oil to use.
 For everyday use, we recommend using the most popular choice – vegetable oil.
 However, there is no shortage of options.

-Before you start choosing an oil, have you chosen the right deep fryer?
+Before you select an oil, have you chosen the right deep fryer?
 Countertop deep fryers are a great place to start – as they are easy to add to any commercial kitchen.

 What to consider when selecting an oil